Funded play and childcare places for 2 year olds

-If eligible, your child could get up to 15 hours a week of funded early learning and childcare in a participating day nursery, pre-school, school nursery or with a childminder (please note that not all settings provide the funded entitlements).
+If eligible, your child could get up to 15 hours a week of funded childcare and early learning in a participating day nursery, pre-school, school nursery or with a childminder (please note that not all settings provide the funded entitlements).

 Even if you don't need childcare for work or study, these places provide excellent play and learning opportunities for your child, helping to ensure that they will be ready for school when the time comes.